kaidokert/catapult/devil/docs/device_utils.md

 Wait for the device to fully boot.
 ```
     This means waiting for the device to boot, the package manager to be
     available, and the SD card to be ready.
-It can optionally mean waiting
+    It can optionally wait the following:
-    for wifi to come up, too.
+     - Wait for wifi to come up.
+     - Wait for full-disk decryption to complete.

     Args:
       wifi: A boolean indicating if we should wait for wifi to come up or not.
+      decrypt: A boolean indicating if we should wait for full-disk decryption
+        to complete.
       timeout: timeout in seconds
       retries: number of retries